menezmethod/ref_pg/PATCH_NOTES.md

 - PostgreSQL is accessible on port 5433 (external) and 5432 (internal)
 - PostgREST API is available on port 3001
-- URL Shortener redirect service is on port 8000
+- URL Shortener redirect service is on port 8001 (changed from 8000)
 - Swagger UI is on port 8080
 - pgAdmin is on port 5050